Your stay at the Women’s - Parkville

 A blood transfusion is the transfer of blood from one person to another.
 In rare cases you may need a transfusion while you’re in hospital because of your condition or because of the treatment you are receiving.

-Before consenting to a blood transfusion, ask why you need a transfusion and what the benefits and risks are for you.
+Before you consent to a blood transfusion, ask why you need it and what are the benefits and risks.
 If you don’t understand why a blood transfusion is necessary, don’t be afraid to ask questions or for more information.

-Australia has an extremely safe blood supply.
+Australia’s blood supply is extremely safe.
 All donated blood is tested for blood-borne diseases like HIV, hepatitis and syphilis.
 The risk of contracting any type of infection from a blood transfusion is very low.

 Most people who receive a blood transfusion do not experience any side effects and any reaction is usually mild.
 The most common reactions to a blood transfusion are: